MrSloth-dev/42.Minishell/README.md

  - [x] pwd with no options
  - [x] env with no option or aguments
  - [ ] export with no options
+    - [x] prints with "declare -x" with 0 args
     - [x] Append non existant env_var
     - [x] Swap existant env_var
     - [ ] Make sure name doesnt contain invalid identifiers